TraderPilotTraderPilot

 What to remember

-• 2Set your max daily loss below the official limit and respect it without exception.
+• 3Set your daily loss below the official limit — operate with 0.7–0.8X of headroom.

 — Contents